jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Of course, what you observe should also be relevant to _your_ interests.
 The conversation could continue in this way:

 > _Participant_: “I would either start to make this stir-fry vegetables, or actually, only heat something up for lunch and rather make some apple crumble for dessert”\
-> _Researcher_: “If you don’t have a preference, I would be curious to see how you make the apple crumble—I did not seen how people make dessert in our research, yet!”
+> _Researcher_: “If you don’t have a preference, I would be curious to see how you make the apple crumble—I have not seen how people make dessert in our research, yet!”

-From time to time, you might observe actions that seem wrong or at least not optimal: People might seem to ignore a feature that could make their work much more efficient or they just never use a product that you focus your research interests on.
-In such situations, it’s important to remain curious rather than being judgmental.
+From time to time, you might observe actions that seem wrong or at least not optimal: People might seem to ignore a feature that could make their work much more efficient, or they just never use a product that you focus your research interests on.
+Remain curious and don’t be judgmental.
 If you start judging and even possibly “correcting” their practices, you close yourself off to the reasons for the participant's actions.
 Also, your participant would stop being open about showing you how they work.

 Participants are experts in their work and have a reason for what they do.
 Maybe they do not want to be more effective because it would mean that their superiors would increase expectations, leaving no wiggle room for everyday contingencies.
-They may not use a product because it’s indeed important in a work process but people have found ways to prevent a situation that triggers that process from occurring.
+Maybe they routinely prevent situations from happening where they would need a certain technological solution and thus have no need for it.

 ### Co-documenting {#coDocumenting}

 You can also document the work with the participant directly.
 I call this _co-documenting_ because both you and the participant document some aspect of the participant’s life directly through drawing and writing.
 This can be as simple as asking the participant: _“Draw a floor plan of your kitchen.
 Please highlight what is important for your work and write why!”_

 Here are examples of co-documenting results.
 Most of them are based on a template that guides the participant.
 To document the context of the participant, you can use a _social space map_ as shown in the [following figure](#socialNetworkDiagramExample).
-The participant is in the center and they add who is relevant for them.
+The participant is in the center, and they add who is relevant for them.
 Many participants do not limit themselves to people and might add institutions, roles, or technologies that are also important to them.

 ![The participant is in the center.
 They draw people (or whatever else they think matters) around them and write the nature of the connection on the arrows.](images/03_dataGathering_socialNetworkDiagramExample.png){#socialNetworkDiagramExample alt="A diagram where a research participant drew connections relevant for their cooking: Utensils, YouTube, flatmates"}